-The MFA program in Painting emphasizes critical and artistic growth through the evolution of a rigorous studio practice.
-While a shared passion for the history and craft of painting binds the department together, professors are committed to assisting each student in developing their own vision, supporting an enormous diversity of formal and conceptual approaches, painting styles and interests.
+Our MFA program in Painting emphasizes critical and artistic growth through the evolution of a rigorous studio practice.
+With a shared passion for the history and craft of painting binding the department together, faculty assist you in developing their own vision, supporting an enormous diversity of formal and conceptual approaches, painting styles and interests.

 Graduates are prepared to:

 - display an understanding of contemporary visual art.

 - demonstrate the intention, motivation and tools required to pursue a career as an artist and sustain a rigorous fine arts practice.

 - demonstrate the strong visual, verbal and technical skills needed to engage with cutting-edge discourse in contemporary art.

 - produce artwork that makes use of the interdependence between content, form, process and context.

 - appreciate the material qualities and physical aspects of works not intended exclusively for reproduction.